Email accounts

 To subscribe to those as well, you can do again ln -s ../hello/.Spam/ .hello_spam and echo hello_spam >> subscriptions for the Spam folder for instance.

-Once that is done you should have access to Kanthaus email in your email client.
+Once that is done the person should have access to Kanthaus email in their email client.

 Email filtering